timakimit/consulars_web/content/Categories/Main Information/Healing laws.md

 title: "Consulars: Healing laws"
 permalink: healing_laws
 ---
+This article lists all the healing laws that members of TJO should maintain.
 # **The Healing Laws of the Jedi Order**

 - Jedi are **not** permitted to: heal Jedi engaged in a duel until that Jedi has been disengaged from combat for at least **THREE seconds**, or if their opponent(s) is dead.
 Jedi Consulars Healers+, TG Vanguard (When Guarding), TG while being at a disadvantage as if it is fighting a hostile using rage or being outnumbered and Jedi Council+ are **exempt from this rule.**